-Fig. 147 Mechanical operation, drive
+Fig. 152 Mechanical operation, drive

-- If the holder (Fig. 146,1) for the drive is installed in the wall-mounted cupboard: open the wall-mounted cupboard. - Remove mattress from pull-down bed and reduce the load of the storage cupboards to a minimum. - Insert the crank (Fig. 147,1) provided or an Allen wrench into the accommodation on the motor (Fig. 146,1 and Fig. 147,2). - Turn crank or Allen wrench manually until the pull-down bed has reached the upper parking position.
+- Insert the crank (Fig. 152,1) provided or an Allen wrench into the accommodation on the motor (Fig. 151,1 and Fig. 152,2). - Turn crank or Allen wrench manually until the pull-down bed has reached the upper parking position.

-7.16.7 Pull-down bed at the rear, electrically operated (Lyseo TD) (special equipment)
+7.16.6 Pull-down bed at the rear, electrically operated (Lyseo TD) (special equipment)

 - ▶ Before setting off, always move the pull-down bed into the top end position. - ► The maximum permitted pull-down bed load is 200 kg. - ▶ Do not reach into the area between the bed and the side wall when lowering or raising.
-Danger of bruises! - ▶ Do not lower or lift the bed when there are people using the pull-down hed - ▶ Only lower the bed if the lowering area is clear. - Only lower the pull-down bed so far that it does not lie on any obstacles such as headrests, cushions or anything similar.
-If possible, remove such obstacles before lowering. - Do not allow children to play with the pull-down bed. - Store the key for the control unit such that children have no access to it. - ▶ Use separate children's beds or travel cots suitable for children. - Never allow small children to remain in the pull-down bed without supervision. - ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed.
+Danger of bruises! - ▶ Do not lower or lift the bed when there are people using the pull-down bed. - ► Only lower the bed if the lowering area is clear. - ➤ Only lower the pull-down bed so far that it does not lie on any obstacles such as headrests, cushions or anything similar.
+If possible, remove such obstacles before lowering. - ▶ Do not allow children to play with the pull-down bed. - Store the key for the control unit such that children have no access to it. - ▶ Use separate children's beds or travel cots suitable for children. - Never allow small children to remain in the pull-down bed without supervision. - ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed.

-- ➢ Before starting a journey, the pull-down bed must be in the top end position.
-Do not stow any bulky items or bedding on the pull-down bed so that the pull-down bed can move to the top end position. - ▷ In the case of the vehicles with rear pull-down bed and skylight, condensation may form in the area of the roof curvature when the rear pull-down bed is located in the top position.

-When the vehicle is parked, lower the rear pull-down bed slightly to improve the air circulation.
+- ▷ Before starting a journey, the pull-down bed must be in the top end position.
+Do not stow any bulky items or bedding on the pull-down bed so that the pull-down bed can move to the top end position. - In the case of the vehicles with rear pull-down bed and skylight, condensation may form in the area of the roof curvature when the rear pull-down bed is located in the top position. - When the vehicle is parked, lower the rear pull-down bed slightly to improve the air circulation.